CS577-testers-SP22/hw02-tester/README.md

 ## Changes

+### V1.2
+ - Check for whitespace since Gradescope cares about that

 ### V1.1
  - Add sample input on Canvas as test0
  - Show difference between expected and user output